section-engineering-education/engineering-education/content/articles/representing-data-in-django-using-matplotlib/index.md

 ---
 When building applications using Django, you may find that you need to present data visualizations using graphs and charts.
 Matplotlib is one of the popular python libraries that lets you achieve it.
 <!--more-->
-In this article, we are going to create a simple Django application that uses matplotlib to visualize data.
+In this article, we are going to create a sample Django application that uses matplotlib to visualize data.

 ### Prerequisites
 As a prerequisite:
 - You have `Django` installed and you are familiar with creating a simple Django application.
 - You have installed `matplotlib`.
 To install use `pip install matplotlib`.
-- Basic knowledge of python is a very important.
+- Basic knowledge of python is very important.

 ### Key takeaways
 In this article, we are going to: